Techtonica/curriculum/react-js/react-hooks.md

 **Participants will be able to:**

 - Understand what pure functions and pure components are
-- Understand and implement the `useState` hook
+- Understand and use the `useState` hook
-- Understand and implement the `useEffect` hook
+- Understand and use the `useEffect` hook
 - Understand the benefits of using hooks

 ### Specific Things to Learn